DjangoGirls/tutorial/en/deploy/README.md

 {% include "/deploy/install_git.md" %}

-> **Note** If you're using a **Chromebook** and have already completed the **Chromebook** Installation [part](../chromebook_setup/README.md), you've already created the repository and can **skip** all commands from the "Starting our Git repository" and "Ignoring Files" chapters.
+> **Note** If you're using a **Chromebook** and have already completed the **Chromebook** Installation [part](../chromebook_setup/README.md), you've already created the repository and can **skip** all commands from the "Starting our Git repository" and "Ignoring files" chapters.
 You can continue from the "First Git commands" chapter.
 While you’re welcome to read these chapters, the Terminal commands can be skipped.

 ## Starting our Git repository